Arkansas Nursing License Requirements

-To become eligible for licensure as a practical nurse in Arkansas, candidates must have a high school diploma or its equivalent and a diploma or certificate from a practical nurse preparation program approved by the state.1 However, applicants who have completed a substantially equivalent program in another state may still be eligible for licensure if the Arkansas State Board of Nursing finds that the applicant is qualified, for example by having completed an equivalent program in another state.1 Nursing programs should be approved by the Arkansas Department of Higher Education and hold accreditation from a recognized accrediting body.2
+To become eligible for licensure as a practical nurse in Arkansas, candidates must have a high school diploma or its equivalent and a diploma or certificate from a practical nurse preparation program approved by the state.1 However, applicants who have completed a substantially equivalent program in another state may still be eligible for licensure if the Arkansas State Board of Nursing finds that the applicant is qualified.1 Nursing programs should be approved by the Arkansas Department of Higher Education and hold accreditation from a recognized accrediting body.2

 2. Complete the Online Application for Licensure/Certification.

 Candidates for practical nurse licensure must apply to the Arkansas State Board of Nursing for initial licensure and permission to take the National Council Licensure Examination (NCLEX) prior to taking for the exam.2 The initial application may be submitted up to two months prior to graduation from a nursing program.3 Except for internationally educated licensed practical nurse candidates, applications are completed online through the Arkansas State Board of Nursing web portal.3

 All first-time applicants to the Arkansas State Board of Nursing must complete a criminal background check at the state and federal levels.3 The criminal background check is begun through the state’s online application process for licensed practical nurses.3 Should the application process extend over more than one year, note that the criminal background check may need to be repeated as the Arkansas State Board of Nursing must have a background check dated within 12 months to issue a nursing license.3